 The teen driver accident lawyers of Kisling, Nestico & Redick understand how car accidents are stressful for everyone involved.
-However, they are particularly overwhelming for teen drivers.
-After a teen driver gets into an accident, they should take the following steps to protect themselves:
+However, they are particularly overwhelming for teen drivers, and it can be hard to know what to do after an accident:

 - Stay calm and remain at the scene – A teen may be anxious and tempted to flee the scene of the accident.
 Since doing so is illegal, they should stay calm and remain at the scene.

 - Call the police – The police should be called so that a police report can be filed and used down the road if a personal injury claim is filed.